=Downgrading from iTunes 11 to iTunes 10.7=

 Back up your computer first, in case the unexpected happens.

 Replace the iTunes 11 application with iTunes 10.7.
+Simply dragging the application to the trash may not work.
 Lion (OSX 10.7) and newer systems have iTunes integrated into the operating system and deleting is a bit more involved.
-The two ways I can think of to do this are:
+Two ways to do this are:

-2. Check this reference on how to delete the iTunes application itself:
+2. (More work) Check this reference on how to delete the iTunes application itself:

 Delete iTunes in Mac OS X 10.7 Lion - http://osxdaily.com/2011/09/13/delete-itunes-in-mac-os-x-10-7-lion/

-After replacing the application and associated files using one of the above methods you will have to rescue your old iTunes library from your iTunes > Previous Libraries folder and rename it "iTunes Library.itl" (replacing the existing one in the iTunes folder) because a newer version of iTunes irreversibly updates your library file.
-Note, this will revert your library to version at the time of the upgrade and you will have to update any changes made since.
+After doing one of the two procedures above you will have to rescue the most recent old iTunes library from your iTunes > Previous Libraries folder.
+Rename it "iTunes Library.itl" and replace the existing one in the iTunes folder.
+A newer version of iTunes irreversibly updates your library file so you have to replace it with the old one or you will get an error message.
+Note, this will revert your library to the version at the time of the upgrade and you will have to update any changes made since.
 See:

 https://discussions.apple.com/message/20401436 - turingtest2 11/2012 post on rebuilding empty/corrupt library from previous iTunes library file after upgrade/crash.